 DAY 1 | THE CRUISE STARTS: FLOATING VILLAGE & FINE DINING

-➤ If you’re choosing to get to Halong Bay on your own, CHECK OUT HERE all the transport options from Hanoi to Halong Bay or down here.
+➤ If you’re choosing to get to Halong Bay on your own, you can check all the transportation options here.

 Once we arrived to the pier, we were welcomed into a beautiful lounge where we had a welcome drink and canapes.
 The cruise manager, Sam, came to introduce himself, gave us the key to our room, and made sure we didn’t have any special dietary needs.